-In both of these examples, the anonymous individuals are connected by property assertions in a non-tree-like way.
-These assertions can therefore not be replaced with class expressions, which can lead to the undecidability of the basic reasoning problems.
+The anonymous individuals are connected by property assertions in a circular, non-tree-like way.
+These assertions can therefore not be replaced with class expressions, which can lead to undecidability of the basic reasoning problems.

 12 Appendix: Internet Media Type, File Extension, and Macintosh File Type